cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     that can increase the likelihood.
 This issue is not present in the native app.
 :::

-### Emulation issues
+### Emulation limitations

--   Audio timing on OS4 and earlier is not perfect and processed at the refresh rate of the
+-   Audio timing on OS4 and earlier is not perfect and processed at the refresh rate of the emulator.
--   emulator.
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.

--   On rare ocassions installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.
+-   On rare occasions installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.

 -   Some devices cannot enter and exit sleep correctly.
 For those, CloudpilotEmu